NEWS UPDATE: Proposed ‘Reforms’ in the Persian Gulf May Be a Facade…

 Join our official mailing list to recieve these News Updates by email:

-Bernard K. Freamon is professor of law emeritus at Seton Hall Law School and an adjunct professor of law at New York University School of Law.
+Bernard K. Freamon is professor of law and director of the Race and the Foundations of American Law Program at Roger Williams School of Law in Bristol, Rhode Island.
+Prior to joining the Roger Williams faculty, professor Freamon taught Criminal Law and a course on Slavery and Human Trafficking at Pace University’s Elisabeth Haub School of Law.
+He is professor of law emeritus at Seton Hall Law School, where he taught a number of courses, including Islamic Jurisprudence, Evidence, Slavery and Human Trafficking, Law in the Middle East, Civil Rights, and Professional Responsibility.
+He is also an adjunct professor of law at New York University School of Law, where he taught Islamic Jurisprudence.
 He possesses a B.A. degree in anthropology from Wesleyan University in Middletown, Connecticut (1970), a J.D. degree from Rutgers University School of Law in Newark, New Jersey (1974), an LL.M degree From Columbia University in the City of New York (2002), and a J.S.D. degree in Islamic Legal History from Columbia University in The City of New York (2007).

 Professor Freamon is the author of several articles, book chapters, and books, including:

 Add your email to our mailing list to receive updates: